Jacob Weinroth: Biography

 Weinroth studied law at Tel Aviv University.
 He received a BA with honors in 1972, an MA with honors in 1974, and a PhD in 1981.
-His doctoral thesis, titled "The Law of the Rebellious wife", dealt with ways to enforce husbands to divorce their wives that will be valid according to Jewish Halakha which is the state law in Israel on matrimonial matters.
-His thesis included a bill proposal that was later passed as a law in the Knesset: Rabbinical courts law (enforcing court orders for divorce) 1995.
+His doctoral thesis, titled "The Law of the Rebellious Wife", dealt with ways to force husbands to divorce their wives that will be valid according to Jewish Halakha, which is the state law in Israel on matrimonial matters.
+His thesis included a bill proposal later passed as a law in the Knesset: Rabbinical courts law (enforcing court orders for divorce) 1995.
 The law, which was approved by leading Rabbis, improved the situations of women in divorce processes and is still called the "Weinroth law".
 The doctoral thesis is based on an argument presented by Weinroth in the upper Rabbinical court of appeals.

 Weinroth lived in Ramat Gan and was married to Belgium-born Giselle.
 He was the father of six children.
-His brother Dr. Avraham Weinroth is a senior partner in the firm.
+His brother, Dr. Avraham Weinroth, is a senior partner in the firm.
 Two of his sons also work in the firm.

 Weinroth died of cancer on October 16, 2018, at age 71.
-He had developed cancer the previous year, but continued working almost to his last day.
+He had developed cancer the previous year but continued working almost to his last day.